CommonAccord/Site-Org/Doc/CooleyGo/Consulting/Form.md

 3.Ti=Ownership of Work Product

+3.1.Ti=Work Product Becomes Property of Client

+3.1.sec=Consultant agrees that any and all Work Product shall be the sole and exclusive property of Client.

+3.2.Ti=Consultant Assigns Work Product

-3.sec=Consultant agrees that any and all Work Product shall be the sole and exclusive property of Client.
-Consultant hereby irrevocably assigns to Client all right, title and interest worldwide in and to any deliverables specified in a Project Assignment (“Deliverables”), and to any ideas, concepts, processes, discoveries, developments, formulae, information, materials, improvements, designs, artwork, content, software programs, other copyrightable works, and any other work product created, conceived or developed by Consultant (whether alone or jointly with others) for Client during or before the term of this Agreement, including all copyrights, patents, trademarks, trade secrets, and other intellectual property rights therein (the “Work Product”).
+3.2.sec=Consultant hereby irrevocably assigns to Client all right, title and interest worldwide in and to any deliverables specified in a Project Assignment (“Deliverables”), and to any ideas, concepts, processes, discoveries, developments, formulae, information, materials, improvements, designs, artwork, content, software programs, other copyrightable works, and any other work product created, conceived or developed by Consultant (whether alone or jointly with others) for Client during or before the term of this Agreement, including all copyrights, patents, trademarks, trade secrets, and other intellectual property rights therein (the “Work Product”).
 Consultant retains no rights to use the Work Product and agrees not to challenge the validity of Client’s ownership of the Work Product.

+3.3.Ti=Execute Documents

-Consultant agrees to execute, at Client’s request and expense, all documents and other instruments necessary or desirable to confirm such assignment, including without limitation, the copyright assignment set forth as EXHIBIT B (“Assignment of Copyright”) and the patent assignment set forth as EXHIBIT C (“Assignment of Patent Application”).
-In the event that Consultant does not, for any reason, execute such documents within a reasonable time after Client’s request, Consultant hereby irrevocably appoints Client as Consultant’s attorney-in-fact for the purpose of executing such documents on Consultant’s behalf, which appointment is coupled with an interest.
+3.3.sec=Consultant agrees to execute, at Client’s request and expense, all documents and other instruments necessary or desirable to confirm such assignment, including without limitation, the copyright assignment set forth as EXHIBIT B (“Assignment of Copyright”) and the patent assignment set forth as EXHIBIT C (“Assignment of Patent Application”).

+3.4.Ti=Attorney-in-Fact

+3.4.sec=In the event that Consultant does not, for any reason, execute such documents within a reasonable time after Client’s request, Consultant hereby irrevocably appoints Client as Consultant’s attorney-in-fact for the purpose of executing such documents on Consultant’s behalf, which appointment is coupled with an interest.
 Consultant will deliver any Deliverables in accordance with the applicable Project Assignment and disclose promptly in writing to Company all other Work Product.

+3.=[01/Agt/Bit/Outline/1-4.Secs]

 4.Ti=Other Rights